gothandy/Augustus/README.md

 http://crm.davidyack.com/building-multi-tenant-web-apps-talking-to-crm/

-1. Find the ‘Permissions to Other Applications’ section and add a new application
+1. Find the â€˜Permissions to Other Applicationsâ€™ section and add a new application
-2. Select ‘Dynamics CRM Online’ and save
+2. Select â€˜Dynamics CRM Onlineâ€™ and save
-3. Back to the screen with the ‘Permissions to Other Applications’, add the delegate permission ‘Access CRM Online as organization users’
+3. Back to the screen with the â€˜Permissions to Other Applicationsâ€™, add the delegate permission â€˜Access CRM Online as organization usersâ€™

 ## Generated Code